PACE-challenge/pacechallenge.org/2019/submissions.md

 ---
 layout: page
-title: PACE 2019 (Submissions)
+title: Submission requirements
 sidebar_link: true
 sidebar_sort_order: 7
 ---

 #### Registration
-1. Register at optil.io (https://www.optil.io/optilion/login)
+1. Register at optil.io (<https://www.optil.io/optilion/login>)
-2. Access Easychair (https://easychair.org/conferences/?conf=pace2019) and register your group
+2. Access Easychair (<https://easychair.org/conferences/?conf=pace2019>) and register your group
    - Use as title of the paper your login name at optil
    - Place the name of your solver in the abstract
 3. Submit your solution via optil (as soon as the optil submission is open)